 According to TechTarget, “high availability refers to a system or component that is continuously operational for a desirably long length of time.”
 For storage, this could mean something as simple as configuring several disks as a RAID or it could mean multiple redundant storage systems and servers, configured to deliver consistent and ongoing uptime.

 For a solution to actually be considered highly available it must be capable of sustaining failures at different levels of the solution.
 This includes—but is not limited to—internal hardware, software, and connectivity.

 Should a system actually fail, it is often important for an organization to quickly recover from the event—and this is where the concept of disaster recovery comes into play.

 TechTarget defines disaster recovery as a plan which “allows an organization to maintain or quickly resume mission-critical functions following a disaster.”
 To be able to recover from a disastrous event, IT organizations require features that enable data backup or automate the restoring of an environment, while incurring minimal downtime.
 This allows organizations to maintain the necessary levels of productivity.

 High availability and disaster recovery are not necessarily mutually exclusive.

 In fact, they are both important in delivering constant levels of business productivity.
 When both concepts are applied in concert, they can help organizations achieve extremely high levels of fault tolerance.
 A perfect example of this is when a system is disrupted and all of the communication can be instantly redirected to another available node within the solution, as pictured above.
 When the disruption is resolved, the system can benefit from automatic failover to the primary node in the solution.
 This results in maximum availability for business critical solutions, and more importantly, no disruption to end users.

-For in-depth tips on how to standardize your storage-related BC/DR practices, see the white paper:
+For in-depth tips on how to standardize your storage-related BC/DR practices or safeguard your disaster recovery plan, see the white paper: